uuvsimulator/desistek_saga/README.md

 simulate the [Desistek SAGA ROV vehicle](http://www.desistek.com.tr/).
 This repository is complementary to the [Unmanned Underwater Vehicle Simulator (UUV Simulator)](https://github.com/uuvsimulator/uuv_simulator), an open-source project extending the simulation capabilities of the robotics simulator Gazebo to underwater vehicles and environments.
+For installation and usage instructions, please refer to the [documentation pages](https://uuvsimulator.github.io/).

 ## Purpose of the project